 You may also want to consider including the following as part of your survey materials:

-- A list of respondents with enough information about them for them to be identified correctly, e.g., name, village name, school name, father’s name, mother’s name, address, etc. This information can be collected before the survey begins and can be pre-filled into tablets/printed on the questionnaire for verification before the survey begins
+- A list of respondents with sufficient information for proper identification, e.g., name, village name, school name, father’s name, mother’s name, address, etc. This information can be collected before the survey begins and can be pre-filled into tablets/printed on the questionnaire for verification before the survey begins.

 - Tracking sheets to record the status of the survey along with the unique ID of the respondent.
-This helps the track which surveys are complete and keep record of reasons for incomplete surveys
+This helps keep track of completed surveys and complete and maintain a record of reasons for incomplete surveys.

 General tips for survey formatting

-- It is common practice to put “READ” in front of the question and to put instructions into italics
+- It is common practice to put “READ” in front of the question and present instructions in italics.

 - For consistency and ease of interpretation, it is vital that digital surveys are locked and cannot be altered or updated by the interviewer.
 Any changes need to be done centrally and rolled out to everyone.
 Programs such as SurveyCTO are a good way to do this; see more in Survey programming.

-- Ensure that the font size is large enough that enumerators can read the survey clearly, and that keyboards permit quick, easy, and accurate data entry.
+- Ensure that the font size is large enough for enumerators to read the survey clearly, and that keyboards facilitate quick, easy, and accurate data entry.

 Most surveys are now digital.1 If you need to use paper surveys, you should bear in mind the following best practices: